nicholasnadel/cascade-assets-labs/README.md

 Webpack is a module bundler that takes assets like JavaScript files with many dependencies and turns them into something that you can provide to a client web page.
 The configuration for webpack has already been created in the file `webpack.config.js` if any changes are needed for loading files and js compilation they can be done there.
 For more info regarding webpack configuration see [webpack documentation](https://webpack.js.org/configuration/)

-To begin writting javascript es6 locate the `app-js` directory and add a javascript file or modify an exisitng file.
-Once finished locate the `main.js` file and create the approprite import statements to include the files/code that needs to be compiled for es6 conversion to es5 that will be used in the main application. see the example below for how a simple way on how this is done
+To begin writting javascript es6 locate the `/app-js` directory and add a javascript file or modify an exisitng file.
+Once finished locate the `main.js` file and create the appropriate import statements to include the files/code that needs to be compiled for es6 conversion to es5 that will be used in the main application. see the example below for how a simple way on how this is done

 `headingChange.js`